Flashcards in Development Deck (76):

 trading links and colonial ruling affect level of development

 e.g. Ethiopia occupied by Italy 1936-42 - during this time money leaked back to Italy leaving Ethiopia without money in the area

-How do economic factors cause levels of development to vary?
+How do economic factors cause levels of development to vary between countries?

 employment rates, salary, debt etc

 e.g. Ethiopia world debt means money made goes to repayments